-Join Seattle’s original First Thursday art walk in Pioneer Square.
+Join Seattle’s Original First Thursday Art Walk in Pioneer Square.
 Here you’ll find the largest concentration of art galleries in the city.
-The art walk is free & self-guided, every month from 5 pm to 8 pm.
+The art walk is free & self-guided, every month from 6 pm to 8 pm.

-See below for this month’s art walk shows.
+Check out the September 3rd Pinterest Board for all of the upcoming shows and happenings!
 Missed the art walk?
 No worries!
 Most galleries are open for free public viewings all month!
 Check individual galleries for hours.

 About the First Thursday Art Walk